isa-ulisboa/msc-gis/exercises/msc-gis-ex04_data_organisation.md

 You can close your GIS application.

-## Task 02 - transform the dataset to a normalised format, according to the 3rd normal form
+## Task 02 - transform the dataset to a normalised format, according to the 3rd Normal Form

 We will start to create a 3rd NF dataset from the provided csv file.
 We will use for this a spreadsheet application like Excel or Libreoffice.
 We suggest the